Dental Implants – Natick, MA

 Keeping Your Smile Full and Strong

 Missing teeth mean more than just showing embarrassing gaps whenever you smile; your jawbone will start to weaken due to the lost chewing stimulation, and your remaining teeth may start to drift and cause alignment issues.
 While traditional dentures and dental bridges can help restore your mouth’s functionality, they can’t prevent bone loss from occurring in the jaw.
 To protect your health, Papageorgiou Dental Associates can place dental implants – small posts surgically inserted into the jaw – that serve as the “roots” for replacement teeth.
+Keep reading to learn more about tooth repalcement with dental implants in Natick, MA.

 Benefits of Dental Implants